The Lawrence School, Sanawar: Present day

-Together with some other leading Indian schools, including The Doon School, The Daly College, Mayo College, the Scindia School, Rajkumar College, and Baldwin Boys High School, Sanawar is a member of the Round Square Conference, a worldwide association of some eighty schools which exchange students with each other.
+Together with some other leading Indian schools, including The Doon School, The Scindia School, The Daly College, Mayo College, Rajkumar College, and Baldwin Boys High School, Sanawar is a member of the Round Square Conference, a worldwide association of some eighty schools which exchange students with each other.
 Other member schools include Aiglon College in Switzerland, Ballarat Grammar School in Australia, Deerfield Academy and Chadwick School in the United States, Wellington in England, and Gordonstoun in Scotland.

 The school honours its original purpose by continuing to offer a reduction in fees for the children of military families.
 About a quarter of the boarders are the sons and daughters of former pupils.
 Till recently, as part of its annual Founder's Day celebrations, attended by many Old Sanawarians, the school continued to troop the Royal colours.
 Until 1990, a significant number of school-leavers continued to join the armed forces but there has been a sharp decline in this tradition, and in 2011 one Old Sanawarian brigadier was quoted in The Times of India as saying that in his day "the main aim was to join the forces, but now hardly anyone is interested in doing so".

 Sanawar is divided into four houses—Himalaya, Nilagiri, Siwalik and Vindhya.
 The houses compete with each other at activities such as cricket, cross country running, debating and many other activities.

 A group of Sanawarians have entered the record books as they are the youngest team and the first school in the world to have conquered Mt.
 Everest.
-These teenagers ranged between the ages of 15 and 16.
-One of the climbers is the youngest Asian and the second-youngest person in the world to scale Mt.
-Everest.
+These teenagers were aged 15 and 16.
+One of the climbers is the youngest Asian and the second-youngest person in the world to scale the mountain.